Patient Stories

 • No adverse safety events or side effects were reported.

-• Opthamologist reported that Sophie’s vision was better than it had been in years, going from reading large print letter at 12 feet to 20 feet, and attributed the improvement to her NK Cell infusion.
+• Ophthalmologist reported that Sophie’s vision was better than it had been in years, going from reading large print letters at 12 feet to 20 feet, and attributed the improvement to her NK Cell infusion.

 • Between 01/2024 and 06/2024, there was an increase in tumor size in all three planes and in tumor volume (60% increase in tumor volume), but increases of only 2mm x 3mm x 5mm.
-Radiologist did not consider this progression of disease.
+Radiologist did not consider this progression of disease, and the clinical team believed it to be pseudoprogression due to NK cells infiltrating the tumor causing it to swell.

 Optic Pathway Glioma Demonstrates Response